-Newcomb estimated that about 50 to 60 percent of his patients “do fantastic” on buprenorphine, commonly known as Suboxone, a brand name.
+Newcomb estimated that about 50 to 60 percent of his patients “do fantastic” on buprenorphine products, including Suboxone and Subutex.
 About another 20 to 30 percent of people who take it are opioid-free, but they sometimes use other drugs.
 The remaining 10 percent of his patients are still “disintegrated with addiction” and are sometimes discontinued from treatment.

 According to SAMHSA, buprenorphine can be taken indefinitely, and one study showed that more than 90 percent of patients treated for only six to 12 months relapse.
 For these reasons, Newcomb keeps patients on the drug unless they request to stop.
 About half of his patients are taking it long-term.

 But the success of buprenorphine presents another conundrum in the opioid epidemic: As more people seek relief from addiction, they take up a limited number spots on doctors’ treatment lists, so fewer people may be able to receive treatment.